Washington DC: An Exploration of a Thriving Poetry Scene

 For those who enjoy more contemporary verse, check out the Folger’s O.B.
 Hardison Poetry Series.
 Since 1968, this series has hosted some of the best poets from around the world.
 Past guests include Allen Ginsberg, Gwendolyn Brooks, and Octavio Paz.
 The 2018/2019 season has already kicked off with readings from Melissa Tuckey and Brenda Cardenas.
 Each reading is followed by a discussion with the performers as well as a wine reception and book signing.
 For more information, check out this season’s brochure.

-Charged with the political and social energy of the nation’s capital, DC poetry has a unique vibrancy.
+Charged with the political and social energy of the nation’s capital, Washington DC poetry has a unique vibrancy.
 Its lines are often interlaced with a heightened sense of awareness and powerful calls to action.
 This focus, not just on the aesthetic beauty of poetry, but on its ability to raise social consciousness makes DC an epicenter for the poetic arts.
 For anyone looking to explore the world of poetry, refine their verse, or take in the words of emerging and established artists alike, there are few better places to do it than Washington DC.

 Daniel Baldwin is a freelance writer and former journalist from Washington DC.
 He is an avid traveller, a self-professed book nerd, and a music lover.
 Comfortable in both the quiet of nature and bustling cities, he enjoys hiking over mountain tops as well as through urban landscapes.
 He is currently working on a collection of poetry and dreams of one day completing a novel.